 You will find hiking, ziplines, bobsledding (a must!), and more while experiencing Olympic Village at Park City.

-Great Salt Lake and Salt Flats
+Great Salt Lake and Salt Flats in the Spring

 If you feel like heading northwest out of Salt Lake you will want to go explore the Great Salt Lake.
 Did you know that the Great Salt Lake is salty enough to allow people to float in it without sinking?
 Perhaps you might be brave enough to try it at the bathing beaches and recreation park at area while visiting.

 And if you head west along I-80, you can see the amazing Bonneville Salt Flats!
 Spring break is a cool time to visit to see the water and reflections on the flats.
 This is one place to add to your bucket list!

 Cherry Blossoms in the Spring at the Utah State Capitol

 Why not visit the Utah State Capitol during your spring break trip?
 If you visit in late March or early April you will see all the cherry blossoms blooming all around you.

 Thanksgiving Point Tulip Festival in the Spring